dyna-dot/expo/docs/pages/versions/unversioned/introduction/faq.md

 If you have similar native module dependencies to what is exposed through the Expo SDK, this process shouldn't take more than a few minutes (not including `npm install` time).
 Please feel free to ask us questions if you run into any issues.

 If you are using native libraries that aren't supported by Expo, you will either have to rewrite some parts of your application to use similar APIs that are part of Expo, or you just might not be able to get all parts of your app to work.
 Many things do though!

-_N.B.
-We used to maintain a tool `exp convert` but it is not currently working or maintained so the above method is the best way to get an existing React Native project working on Expo_

 ## What is Exponent and how is it different from Expo?